clokep/relapse/docs/metrics-howto.md

-# How to monitor Synapse metrics using Prometheus
+# How to monitor Relapse metrics using Prometheus

 1. Install Prometheus:

     Follow instructions at
     <http://prometheus.io/docs/introduction/install/>

-1. Enable Synapse metrics:
+1. Enable Relapse metrics:

     In `homeserver.yaml`, make sure `enable_metrics` is
     set to `True`.

-1. Enable the `/_synapse/metrics` Synapse endpoint that Prometheus uses to collect data:
+1. Enable the `/_relapse/metrics` Relapse endpoint that Prometheus uses to collect data:

-    There are two methods of enabling the metrics endpoint in Synapse.
+    There are two methods of enabling the metrics endpoint in Relapse.

     The first serves the metrics as a part of the usual web server and can be enabled by adding the `metrics` resource to the existing